-Use the debugLog command to display the value of variables in the Debug Log window.
-The code below illustrates using the debugLog command to display the values of strings and components of a 1D double array.
+The example above illustrate that, as an alternative to using the Data Viewer window, you can use the debugLog command a to display the values of variables in the Debug Log window.
+The code below uses the debugLog command to display the values of strings and components of a 1D double array.

 '''

 int len=xcoords.length;

 if (selected==0) {

 for (int i = 0; i < len; i++) {

 double divid=double(i)/len;

 xcoords[i] = Math.cos(2.0Math.PIdivid);

 ycoords[i] = Math.sin(2.0Math.PIdivid);

 debugLog("x:");

 debugLog(xcoords[i]);

 debugLog(ycoords[i]);

-debugLog(ycoords[i]);

 debugLog("selected is 0");

 }

-}

 '''

-For more information on built-in methods for debugging, see "Debug Methods" on page 340 and the Application Programming Guide.
+Note that you can also use the Java Shell and Chatbot windows while debugging.
+For more information on these tools as well as built-in methods for debugging, see "Debug Methods" on page 379 and the Application Programming Guide.